 What is an annotated bibliography and how do I make one?

-An annotated bibliography consists of a citation (refer to above) and the annotation.
+An annotated bibliography consists of a citation (the information you’d include in a regular bibliography) and the annotation.
 The annotation is a short (a few sentences to a paragraph) description or critique of the citation.
 The annotation can include any of the following:

 - a summary of the resource

 - highlight possible biases of the source

 - describe strengths / weaknesses of the source

 - whether the resource was useful for the assignment

 An annotated bibliography begins with the citation and is followed by the annotation.
 Need help?
 Check-out this handy PowerPoint, ask the Teacher-Librarian, or refer to the links below.

 Cornell University Library Guides: How to Prepare an Annotated Bibliography

 Concordia University Libraries: How to Prepare an Annotated Bibliography